-Check your cat’s eyes to see if she’s developing cataracts – a clouding of the lens in the eye.
-If your cat has cataracts, you'll notice a misty, grey blurring in her eyes.
+Check your cat’s eyes to see if they're developing cataracts – a clouding of the lens in the eye.
+If your cat has cataracts, you'll notice a misty, grey blurring in their eyes.
 As the cataracts develop, your cat will gradually be able to see less and less.

-As she gets older, your cat might also begin to have trouble hearing.
-As a natural hunter, your cat has relied on her sensitive ears throughout the course of her life, so be aware of any changes in her behaviour.
+As they get older, your cat might also begin to have trouble hearing.
+As a natural hunter, your cat has relied on their sensitive ears throughout the course of their life, so be aware of any changes in their behaviour.

-Even if your cat does become either blind or deaf, she can still enjoy a happy and otherwise healthy life.
-Just keep the house is free from potential hazards, and try to make sure she doesn't get herself into any difficult situations.
+Even if your cat does become either blind or deaf, they can still enjoy a happy and otherwise healthy life.
+Just keep the house is free from potential hazards, and try to make sure they don't get themselves into any difficult situations.

 Your cat’s teeth

-In her later years, your cat may develop sore gums, bad breath, or even lose some of those sharp hunter’s teeth.
-If you’re worried about her oral health, your vet may recommend an operation – however, if your cat is very old this may not be advisable.
+In their later years, your cat may develop sore gums, bad breath, or even lose some of those sharp hunter’s teeth.
+If you’re worried about their oral health, your vet may recommend an operation – however, if your cat is very old this may not be advisable.

-You can help soothe your cat’s sore gums by giving her wet food like Whiskas® Pouches Senior or Whiskas® Oh so… Senior.
-Alternatively, try soaking her dry food in a little water to make it nice and soft.
+You can help soothe your cat’s sore gums by giving them wet food like Whiskas® Pouches Senior or Whiskas® Oh so… Senior.
+Alternatively, try soaking their dry food in a little water to make it nice and soft.